-- Perform the disk pack installation procedure (see "Disk Pack Installation"). - If the FAULT indicator on the operator control panel is lighted, clear any existing nonpersistent fault by depressing the FAULT switch.
+- 1. Perform the disk pack installation procedure (see "Disk Pack Installation"). - 2.
+If the FAULT indicator on the operator control panel is lighted, clear any existing nonpersistent fault by depressing the FAULT switch.
 However, for any indication of a persistent fault, immediately notify your CE or supervisor. - 3.
-The disk drive will complete the first seek ("first seek" means the heads are automatically loaded to the flying position and then returned to track zero).
-It is optional to depress the ATTENTION switch to signal the controller that a new disk drive and pack have joined the removable disk system the drive will be automatically connected to the disk system. - 4.
-Depress the START switch to start the device the START indicator will light.
+Depress the START switch to start the device; the START indicator will light. - 4.
+The disk drive will complete the first Seek ("first Seek" means the heads are automatically loaded to the flying position and then returned to track zero).
+The disk drive will generate an attention interrupt to signal the controller that a new disk drive and pack have joined the removable disk system.

 This then is the sequence in which the disk comes up to operational force.
-If all conditions for starting the disk drive are present (refer back to the description of the START/READY switch/indicator in "Operator Control Panel"), the mounted disk pack will come up to required rotational speed and the brush cycle will begin.
-In the brush cycle, the brush carriage simultaneously sweeps 20 disk brushes (one brush per recording surface) across the disk surfaces to loosen any foreign material that may have accumulated there.
+If all conditions for starting the disk drive are present (refer back to the description of the START switch/indicator in "Operator Control Panel"), the mounted disk pack will come up to required rotational speed and the brush cycle will begin.
+In the brush cycle, the brush carriage simultaneously sweeps 20 disk brushes (one brush per surface) across the disk surfaces to loosen any foreign material that may have accumulated there.
 When the brush cycle completes, the heads will load and the disk drive becomes operational, providing the servo system is operational and there are no existing fault conditions.